BestBuyAPIs/bby-query-builder/README.md

-# BBY Query builder
+# BBY Query Builder

 [![Build Status](https://travis-ci.org/BestBuyAPIs/bby-query-builder.svg)](https://travis-ci.org/BestBuyAPIs/bby-query-builder)

-BBY Query builder is an application to help developers learn Best Buy's APIs.
+BBY Query Builder is an application to help developers learn Best Buy's APIs.
 It is based on [angular-seed](https://github.com/angular/angular-seed).

 Included in this app are queries for fetching products: